FacebookRavelryInstagramYoutubePinterest

 10 WAYS TO HIDE THE REMAINING THREADS IN KNITTING

 There are a plenty of ways to hide the loose threads.
-Every knitter has his secrets, his own way of hiding them… and today we are going to introduce a couple of new tactics so that you will never have to ask yourselves again how to correctly hide loose threads.
+Every knitter has his secrets, his own way of hiding them… and in this article, we will show you 10 ways to hide the remaining threads in knitting, using simple tools and techniques.

-Way 1-6: We are going to look in detail into the possibilities of hiding lose threads in stockinette stitch.
+Way 1-6: We can use these ways to hide the remaining threads in stockinette stitch.

 1. Duplicate stitches on the right side